A Trail Runner’s Mindset provides training, tips, and motivation for runners of all abilities on and off the trails.

 The elements are a part of the experience.

-But if you have to stop running because of lightning or hail storms, that’s not fun!
+But if you must stop running because of lightning or hail storms, that’s not fun!
 The point is: Be prepared for whatever Mother Nature throws at you but don’t let these things stop your adventure.

 Always lookup.